IS A REPORTER AT THE ROANOKE TIMES, WHERE SHE COVERS FRANKLIN COUNTY.

 She is a graduate of the S.I.
 Newhouse School of Public Communications at Syracuse University, and remains a committed Orange basketball fan.
 While at Syracuse, Casey served as Editor in Chief of The Daily Orange, the independent student newspaper of Syracuse, N.Y.
 During her tenure, the paper was awarded Associated Collegiate Press Pacemaker awards for best all-around student newspaper in print and online.

-Casey has fostered a love of journalism her entire life (there’s a photo of her at age four reading a newspaper to prove it) and is always looking to learn more and better her skills.
+Casey has been drawn to journalism her entire life (there are childhood pictures to prove it) and is always looking to learn and better her skills.
 If you are interested in getting in touch, you can reach her at email@example.com.